 Lung cancer research

-This page of the lung cancer section is about research into lung cancer causes, prevention and treatments.
-There is information about
+These pages of the lung cancer section are about research into lung cancer.

-All treatments have to be fully researched before they can be adopted as standard treatment for everyone.
+All tests and treatments have to be fully researched before they can be adopted as standard for everyone.
 This is so that

-- We can be sure they work better than the treatments that are available at the moment
+- We can be sure they work better than the tests or treatments available at the moment

 Tests in patients are called clinical trials.
 Cancer Research UK supports many UK and international clinical trials.